 If you're scared that urinating will sting, try adding two drops of lavender essential oil to a jug of clean, warm water and pour it over the sore area as you wee - it really helps.

 Take your time, and use those relaxation exercises you learnt for labour.
-You may also find it easier to try a semi-standing position when you open your bowels, but make sure you're well supported.
+You may also find it easier to try a semi-standing position when you open your bowels, but make sure you're well-supported.

 If a few days have passed and you still haven't been to the toilet, ask your midwife for some lactulose, or have a drink of boiled water with a drop of peppermint oil added - it will make things a lot easier.

 Don't feel under pressure to resume your sex life.
 Even if you're raring to go, it's wise to wait until your stitches have dissolved before having intercourse.

-'Wait until you both feel ready,' says Mary.
-'When you do try, if it hurts, stop.
-Then try again a few days later.'
+Wait until you and your partner feel ready.
+When you do try, if it hurts, stop.
+Then try again a few days later.